Fresh Vegetarian Spring Rolls with Peanut Chili Sauce

 Recipes from the Slow Food table

-Huge thanks to the slow food team for submitting these recipes!
+Huge thanks to the Slow Food team for submitting these recipes!

 Spring roll recipe by Callie Goodman.
-Sesame Ball recipe by Suchita Hothur.

 Fresh Vegetarian Spring Rolls: (15 Servings)